 Skip to main content

 This document explains how to integrate the Agent AI widget into the Five9 Agent Desktop.
-It provides step-by-step instructions for a smooth and efficient setup.
-This integration supports key Agent AI features, including Automation, Agent Coaching, Agent Playbook, sentiment analysis, Transcription, with end-of-call summary, Custom Data, and Secure Custom Data passing, such as agent name and ID to the Agent AI widget.
+The integration supports automation, Agent Coaching, Agent Playbook, sentiment analysis, Transcription, with end-of-call summary, custom data, and secure custom data passing, such as agent name and ID to the Agent AI widget.

 Prerequisites